luca-botti/bit_server_config/README.md

+# TODO

+ - add backups encryption and upload to cloud

 # Instruction for deploy the server

 This instructions will deploy a copy of my personal home server and could be used by others with just their backups of the various installed services (HomeAssistant, Deconz and Pihole).